Oracle Teacher: Leveraging Target Information for Better Knowledge Distillation of CTC Models: Conclusions

 \section{Conclusions}

 We introduced a novel teacher for CTC-based sequence models, namely Oracle Teacher, that leverages the output labels as the additional input to the model.
 Through a number of experiments, we confirmed that the student distilled from the Oracle Teacher performed better compared to the one distilled from the conventional teacher.
 Furthermore, our framework significantly reduced the computational cost of the teacher model in terms of the training time and required GPU resources.
 As the effective teacher can be trained with a reduced computational cost, the Oracle Teacher can be a new breakthrough in KD.
+We also explored the feasibility of applying the Oracle Teacher approach to different applications, including the transducer framework and the self-training-like setting that utilized pseudo labels instead of ground-truth labels.
 We expect the application of the Oracle Teacher in various tasks, such as regression, ranking, etc., in the future.

 \ifCLASSOPTIONcaptionsoff

 \fi